 I know what you’re thinking because I thought the same thing before I started trying this: “but isn’t breakfast the most important meal of the day?”

-Research has suggested that intermittent fasting can help with a lot of other stuff other than weight loss too, including:
+Research has suggested that intermittent fasting can help with a lot of other stuff other than weight loss too (especially if you include supplements like turmeric curcumin), including:

 - Improved cardiovascular health